Spinning Out of Control: My Journey to Health and Self- acceptance

 Come celebrate your body by joining the EAC for a fun night of dancing.
-It's a zumba blacklight party.
+It's Zumba blacklight party.
 There will be free giveaways and a photobooth.
 Bring your friends!

 Winning at Health

 Individuals share their journey to improved health through lifestyle.
 There will be four presenters talking about the suggests they have been through and how they have over come them by changing their lifestyle.